AmarDange/Archana-Bazaar/README.md

 ## Design

 -   ### Imagery
     -   The hero and large background images have been chosen because they are eye-catching, fresh and bright.
-The cyan and light pastel colours in the images were chosen to help convey a variety of available item.
+The bright & active images were chosen to help convey a variety of available products.

 -   ### Colour Scheme
-    -  Bright and bold colors were used throughout the game to draw the users attention for a specific purpose or engagement.
+    -  Bright and bold colors were used throughout the page to draw the users attention for a specific purpose or engagement.

 -   ### Typography
     -   Google Fonts were used to import Lato and Oswald fonts into styles.css.
 These were chosen as they work well together and have a simple, unembellished, modern feel that is easy to read.